Edmund-J/iMac311/README.md

 ## Working

 - Ethernet
+- WiFi & Bluetooth
-- Audio: Partially, auto switching between speakers and headphones is not working yet.
+- Audio: Auto switching between speakers and headphones is not working yet.
 Front mic does not work yet, just use the one at the back.
 - Graphics acceleration
 - Messages
-- Sleep/Wake
+- Facetime (audio only, don't have a web cam)
 - The VGA Port in the back of the motherboard won't work, just use the DVI port with a DVI-D to VGA converter to connect the monitor, if needed.
+- Continuity:
+	- AirDrop
+	- Continuity Camera
+	- Continuity Sketch
+	- Continuity Markup
+	- Handoff
+	- Instant Hotspot
+	- iPhone Cellular Calls
+	- Text Message Forwarding
+	- Universal Clipboard
+	- Untested but should work just fine:
+		- Apple Pay (N/A)
+		- Auto Unlock (don't have an Apple Watch)
+		- Sidecar (my iPad is too old)

 ***

 ## To do

-- Need to buy a WiFi/BT solution
+-

 ***

 ## Acknowledgment

 A big thank you to those who spend time coding, documenting or testing these tools.
 Their effort is really appreciated...